 How to avoid winter dehyrdation (a factor in how susceptible you are to the flu!)

-By Kelly Horne, our naturopath
+By Kelly Horne

 So we are more than half way through winter but the nights are still cool and the morning still has that cold bite to it.
 The sun during the day is beautiful so I hope you are getting out for some warmth and vitamin D when you can.

 This mix of cold weather with a little taste of warmth puts us in the perfect position to become dehydrated, if we aren’t already of course!
 I don’t know about you but I have been struggling to drink enough water this winter.
-Did you realise that your body has the exact same water requirements regardless of the weather, even if your thirst reflex is reduced?
+Did you realize that your body has the exact same water requirements regardless of the weather, even if your thirst reflex is reduced?
 Yes we need to replace more from sweating in summer but during winter our body still has all the same functions happening.
 Water is required for every function of the body and even a slight reduction in hydration can slow all of these functions.

 Not only do we drink less water in winter but we are also in drier conditions.
 We spend time in air conditioning, car heaters, near fire places, hotter showers, more blankets and warm layered clothing.
 Sweat also evaporates quicker in the dry weather so you don’t feel it on your skin like you do in summer.
 I believe the cause of dry winter skin is mostly due to our hotter and longer showers.
 The two most common winter related complaints I see are dry skin and colds/flu.
 Hydration is vital to prevent them both.
 You need moist mucus membranes to form a barrier against bacteria and viruses to prevent their access to your body.

 Luckily our body sends us signals when we are dehydrated but most of us aren’t in tune with them.
-The most obvious one is the colour of our urine.
+The most obvious one is the color of our urine.
 Look at your urine every time you go to the toilet – it should be clear and pale yellow.
 The more yellow or brown it is, the more dehydrated you are.

 Steps to prevent dehydration in winter